rleboeu/lodestone/README.md

 </table>

 ## Installation Instructions
 Note: Lodestone releases do not include binary executables.
-The main idea behind releases is to mainstream the process of launching the software as opposed to cloning the repo and running the code from terminal.
+The main idea behind releases is to mainstream the process of launching the software as opposed to cloning the repo and running the code from terminal.<br/>
-Download the appropriate release (Lodestone zip archive) from https://github.com/rleboeu/lodestone/releases.
+Download the appropriate release (Lodestone zip archive) from https://github.com/rleboeu/lodestone/releases. <br/>
 For Windows users only: Double-click Run.BAT (Windows Batch File).
 This will spawn a GUI window and a terminal. <br/>
 Do not close the terminal unless you want to cancel the download.